 This course serves as the second semester of a musicianship skills component required of all music majors.
 MUS 105 works closely with the Music Theory II to develop hierarchal musicianship skills essential to the performance and study of music, namely the ability to sight read music alone and with others, and to hear, identify, and reproduce harmonic and melodic components of music.
-Corequisites: MUS 102 and MUA 162.
+Prerequisite: MUS 104 with a grade of C- or higher: Corequisites: MUS 102, MUA 162.
 Spring.